Bias Rating: LEFT

-Launched in 2014 by First Look Media, The Intercept is a news organization that covers national security, digital privacy, government secrets, politics, civil liberties, the environment, international affairs, technology and more.
+Launched in 2014 by First Look Media, The Intercept is a news organization covering national security, digital privacy, government secrets, politics, civil liberties, the environment, international affairs, technology, and more.
 The Intercept was founded by former Guardian columnist Glenn Greenwald, documentary filmmaker Laura Poitras, and former Nation writer Jeremy Scahill.

 Funded by / Ownership

-The Intercept is funded by eBay founder Pierre Omidyar’s media company, First Look Media, a non-profit media organization focused on entertainment studio, consumer businesses, and journalism.
+The Intercept is funded by eBay founder Pierre Omidyar’s media company, First Look Media, a non-profit media organization focused on entertainment studios, consumer businesses, and journalism.
 Omidyar initially committed $250 million and continues to support it through First Look Media.
-First Look Media’s other brands include Topic, Field of Vision and the Nib.
-The Intercept also recieves reader donations.
+First Look Media’s other brands include Topic, Field of Vision, and the Nib.
+The Intercept also receives reader donations.

 Analysis / Bias

-The Intercept has been criticized by both Republicans and Democrats such as this New Yorker article that reads “Greenwald’s focus on “deep state” depredations has exiled him from MSNBC but has given him a place on Fox News.”
+The Intercept has been criticized by both Republicans and Democrats, such as this New Yorker article that reads, “Greenwald’s focus on “deep state” depredations has exiled him from MSNBC but has given him a place on Fox News.”
 Intercept co-founder Glenn Greenwald has criticized MSNBC host Rachel Maddow for turning into an “utterly scripted, intellectually dishonest, partisan hack.”
-Greenwald says these criticism have led to an end of his appearances on MSNBC.
-Greenwald often criticized left leaning media coverage of Trump-Russia collusion, namely CNN, MSNBC and CBS,arguingthat “very little evidence supported the idea that Moscow was hot for Donald.”
-However, The Intercept is harshly critical of both Donald Trump and right wing policies with articles such as this: Trump’s Muslim Ban Is Culmination of War on Terror Mentality but Still Uniquely Shameful.
+Greenwald says this criticism has led to the end of his appearances on MSNBC.
+Greenwald often criticized left-leaning media coverage of Trump-Russia collusion, namely CNN, MSNBC, and CBS, arguing that “very little evidence supported the idea that Moscow was hot for Donald.”
+However, The Intercept is harshly critical of Donald Trump and right-wing policies with articles such as this: Trump’s Muslim Ban Is Culmination of War on Terror Mentality but Still Uniquely Shameful.

-Overall, we rate The Intercept progressive Left Biased based on story selection that favors the left and High for factual reporting due to proper sourcing.
-(5/18/2016) Updated (M. Huitsing 12/22/2018)
+Overall, we rate The Intercept progressive Left Biased based on story selection that routinely favors the left.
+We also rate them Mostly Factual in reporting, rather than High due to previous fabricated work and censorship of writers.
+(5/18/2016) Updated (M. Huitsing 03/14/2021)